Riverside, California: History

-The three trees were planted on the Tibbets' property.
-One of them died after it was trampled by a cow during the first year it was planted.
-After the trampling, the two remaining trees were transplanted to property belonging to Sam McCoy to receive better care than L.C.
-Tibbets, Eliza's husband, could provide.
-Later, the trees were again transplanted, one at the Mission Inn property in 1903 by President Theodore Roosevelt (this tree died in 1922), and the other at the intersection of Magnolia and Arlington avenues.
-Eliza Tibbets was honored with a stone marker placed with the last tree.
-That tree still stands to this day inside a protective fence abutting what is now a major intersection.
+Three trees were planted on the Tibbets' property.
 The trees thrived in the southern California climate and the navel orange industry grew rapidly.
-Many growers purchased bud wood and then grafted the cuttings to root stock.
-Within a few years, the successful cultivation of many thousands of the newly discovered Brazilian navel orange trees led to a California Gold Rush of a different kind: the establishment of the citrus industry, which is commemorated in the landscapes and exhibits of the California Citrus State Historic Park and the restored packing houses in the downtown's Marketplace district.
+The establishment of the citrus industry is commemorated in the landscapes and exhibits of the California Citrus State Historic Park and the restored packing houses in the downtown's Marketplace district.
 By 1882, there were more than half a million citrus trees in California, almost half of which were in Riverside.
 The development of refrigerated railroad cars and innovative irrigation systems established Riverside as the richest city in the United States (in terms of income per capita) by 1895.

 Geography

 Riverside is the 59th-most populous city in the United States, the 12th-most populous city in California, and the largest city in California's Inland Empire metro area.
 According to the United States Census Bureau, the city has an area of 81.4 sqmi, of which 81.1 sqmi is land and 0.3 sqmi (0.37%) is water.
 The elevation of downtown Riverside is 860 ft.
 Hills within the city limits include Mount Rubidoux, a city landmark and tourist attraction.
 Riverside is surrounded by small and large mountains, some of which get a dusting of winter snow.
 Many residents also enjoy the many beaches of Southern California.
 Riverside is about a 47 mi drive to the Pacific Ocean and is close to Orange County and Los Angeles County.